Marianas Open presents Guam's first International Brazilian Jiu-Jitsu Championship

-The community is invited to witness a showcase of skill, technique, and sportsmanship at Guam's first Marianas Open International Brazilian Jiu-Jitsu Championship presented by Marianas Open on Saturday, Sept.
-16, at the University of Guam Calvo Fieldhouse from 9 a.m. through 5 p.m., organizers announced in a press release.
+The community is invited to witness a showcase of skill, technique, and sportsmanship at Guam's first Marianas Open International Brazilian Jiu-Jitsu Championship presented by Marianas Open on Saturday at the University of Guam Calvo Field House from 9 a.m. through 5 p.m., organizers announced in a press release.

 A total of over $13,000 in prize money will be up for grabs at this competition, gathering talented athletes from around the world.